NYC 1440x1080 1

 Metro’s Optimised LCL Solution helps customers reduce freight costs, free up working capital, secure guaranteed space and avoid paying for under-utilised containers during volatile market conditions.

-If you would like to explore whether converting FCL shipments into Metro’s consolidated LCL solution could improve your supply chain efficiency, save money and improve your cashflow, EMAIL Key Account Director Jane Kenny.
+If you would like to explore whether converting FCL shipments into Metro’s consolidated LCL solution could improve your supply chain efficiency, save money and improve your cash flow, EMAIL Key Account Director Jane Kenny.

 Rotterdam sunset